i386kernel/OpenshiftSetupAutomation/README.md

 # OpenshiftSetupAutomation
 Automation of Openshift Setup 4.3.0 UPI

-Change the vm.yaml file to suit your onprem infra.
+Change "vm.yaml" file to suit your onprem infra.